CANADA STOCKS-TSX rises on hopes for euro zone rescue

 "Today is one of those days where people are optimistic that something may happen, and it looks like maybe they're on track to get something accomplished ... (but) tomorrow could be another one of those bad days."

-Base-metal miners and energy issues led the gains as commodities rebounded across the board.
+Base-metal miners and energy issues led the gains on the TSX as commodities rebounded across the board.
 Suncor Energy (SU.TO) was up 2.6 percent at C$28.38, while First Quantum Minerals (FM.TO) surged 9.7 percent to C$16.40.
 [O/R] [MET/L]

 * Exports rise most since Feb 2015, imports highest in 4 years